pnnl/BIM2RDF/mapping/work/readme.md

-where 'work' happens. refer to dvc and the 'inv' cmd.
+Where 'work' happens.
+Refer to `dvc` (which just wraps the `inv` commands).

+Basic use: Fill in params.yaml, then just `dvc repro`.

+---
-could be its own env-level "workdir", mapping-work, since its it just needs the 'core' and dvc
+dev note: could be its own env-level "workdir", mapping-work, since its it just needs the 'core' and dvc.